Asplenium nidus (Bird's Nest Fern) Indoor Care, Propagation, Problems and Solutions

 Watering

-For optimum growth of Asplenium Fern, water it liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings and keep soil evenly moist at all times.
+For optimum growth of Asplenium Fern, water it liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings and keep soil evenly moist at all times.

 Reduce watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not allow the soil to dry out completely.